alfogrillo/MVVMKit/README.md

 In general using MVVMKit most of your software types should belong to one of the following categories:

 ## Model
-The actual data manipulated of your applications.
+The actual data manipulated by your applications.
 Model type can be `NSManagedObject` fetched from a Core Data database or `Codable` instances coming from a web server.

 **Responsibilities**